netscaler/ADC-scripts/docs/generic-modules/templating-configuration-file.md

 ### Upload the new ns.conf

-Having produced the ns.conf file we need to upload it to Netscaler.
+Having produced the ns.conf file we need to upload it to NetScaler.

 Following are the tasks that accomplish this.